trilibi/memTask/README.md

 If you have some problems on other OS please add issues.

 ## Plans
-  - add comments to each file in tree
+  - add comments to each file in tree (done 65%)
-  - add connector to redmine and other project management applications
+  - add connector to redmine and other project management applications (done 25%)

 ## Usage
   - **mac and windows users**